servicetitan/Stl.Fusion/README.md

   a replica of this `IComputed` instance in their own process.
 Replica services mentioned above rely on this feature.

-The last points are crucial:
+And these features are crucial:

-* The ability to replicate any server-side state to any client allows client-side code to build a dependent state that changes whenever any of its server-side components change.
+> The ability to replicate any server-side state to any client allows client-side code to build a dependent state that changes whenever any of its server-side components change.
-* This client-side state can be, for example, your UI model, that instantly reacts to the changes made not only locally, but also remotely!
+  This client-side state can be, for example, your UI model, that instantly reacts to the changes made not only locally, but also remotely!

-* De-coupling updates from invalidation events enables such apps to scale.
+> De-coupling updates from invalidation events enables such apps to scale.
   You absolutely need the ability to control the update delay, otherwise your app is expected to suffer from `O(N^2)` update rate on any piece of popular content (that's both viewed and updated by a large number of users).

-The issue is well-described in
+The last issue is well-described in
 ["Why not LiveQueries?" part in "Subscriptions in GraphQL"](https://graphql.org/blog/subscriptions-in-graphql-and-relay/), and you may view `Stl.Fusion` as 95% automated solution for the this problem:
 * **It makes recomputations cheap** by caching of all the intermediates